redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ScanKey(RedisModuleKey *key, RedisModuleScanCursor *cursor, RedisModuleScanKeyCB fn, void *privdata);

-Scan api that allows a module to scan the elements in a hash, set or sorted set key
+Scan API that allows a module to scan the elements in a hash, set or sorted set.

-Callback for scan implementation. void scan_callback(RedisModuleKey *key, RedisModuleString* field, RedisModuleString* value, void *privdata);
+Callback for scan implementation:

+    void scan_callback(RedisModuleKey *key, RedisModuleString* field,
+                       RedisModuleString* value, void *privdata);

-- key - the redis key context provided to for the scan.
+- `key`: The Redis key context provided to for the scan.
-- field - field name, owned by the caller and need to be retained if used after this function.
+- `field`: Field name, owned by the caller and need to be retained if used after this function.
-- value - value string or NULL for set type, owned by the caller and need to be retained if used after this function.
+- `value`: Value string or NULL for set type, owned by the caller and need to be retained if used after this function.
-- privdata - the user data provided to `RedisModule_ScanKey`.
+- `privdata`: The user data provided to `RedisModule_ScanKey`.

 The way it should be used:

      RedisModuleCursor *c = RedisModule_ScanCursorCreate();
      RedisModuleKey *key = RedisModule_OpenKey(...)
      while(RedisModule_ScanKey(key, c, callback, privateData));